rust-lang/book/nostarch/chapter08.md

 # Fundamental Collections

-Rust's standard library includes a number of really useful data structures called *collections*.
+Rust’s standard library includes a number of really useful data structures called *collections*.
 Most other data types represent one specific value, but collections can contain multiple values.
 Unlike the built-in array and tuple types, the data these collections point to is stored on the heap, which means the amount of data does not need to be known at compile time and can grow or shrink as the program runs.
-Each kind of collection has different capabilities and costs, and choosing an appropriate one for the situation you're in is a skill you'll develop over time.
-In this chapter, we'll go over three collections which are used very often in Rust programs:
+Each kind of collection has different capabilities and costs, and choosing an appropriate one for the situation you’re in is a skill you’ll develop over time.
+In this chapter, we’ll go over three collections which are used very often in Rust programs:

 * A *vector* allows us to store a variable number of values next to each other.
 * A *string* is a collection of characters.
-We've seen the `String` type before, but we'll talk about it in depth now.
+We’ve seen the `String` type before, but we’ll talk about it in depth now.
 * A *hash map* allows us to associate a value with a particular key.

 There are more specialized variants of each of these data structures for particular situations, but these are the most fundamental and common.
-We're going to discuss how to create and update each of the collections, as well as what makes each special.
+We’re going to discuss how to create and update each of the collections, as well as what makes each special.

 ## Vectors

-The first type we'll look at is `Vec<T>`, also known as a *vector*.
+The first type we’ll look at is `Vec<T>`, also known as a *vector*.
 Vectors allow us to store more than one value in a single data structure that puts all the values next to each other in memory.
 Vectors can only store values of the same type.
 They are useful in situations where you have a list of items, such